-The medical histories of distractible children often include frequent use of antibiotics or steroids, digestive disturbances and/or allergies.
+The medical histories of distractible children often include frequent use of antibiotics or steroids, digestive disturbances and/or food sensitivities.

 Any one of these can impair immune functioning and pre-dispose children to the overgrowth of small amounts of pathological bacteria and yeast that normally reside in the gut in controlled amounts.

 Dr. William Shaw, the Director of Great Plains Laboratory, has discovered a way to monitor the by-products or metabolites of imbalanced gut flora in children with developmental issues ranging from attention deficits to autism.

 He does this by quantifying specific organic acids in the urine, a test known as the Organic Acid Test (OAT).
 These substances are part of a large family of organic acids that have been observed for years in children with genetic disorders.

 Unlike organic acids traditionally measured to diagnose chromosome abnormalities and other syndromes, the obscure set of organic acids Dr. Shaw decided to study, appears to be the actual yeast or fungal by-products that have been filtered into the urine by the kidneys.

 After noting consistently high levels of these unusual organic acids in the urine of children diagnosed as having autism, Dr. Shaw scoured the medical literature hoping to identify their source and to understand the meaning of their presence.

 He was surprised to find that 60 years ago it was discovered that fungus and anaerobic bacteria (bacteria that can only grow in an oxygen-free environment) produced the suspicious acids by altering normally occurring body chemicals.